 Read more: How To Plan A Safari Trip On A Budget

-Planning and starting your trip
+Planning and starting your road trip

 Having the largest amount of international flight connections and greatest urban life in the country, Windhoek is the gateway to Namibia for most travelers and the best spot to start planning a road trip.
 This is the most convenient place to arrive and get everything you need without doing much effort.
 Rent your vehicle, plan a route, get groceries and enjoy a last glimpse of city life before embarking into the wilderness.